ecmwf-training/c3s-training/observations/intro.md

 Together, these tutorials on atmospheric composition equip you with insights and skills to access and interpret key datasets on our atmospheres chemical composition, deepening your understanding of climate processes, air quality trends, and their implications for environmental and human health.

-## C3S satellite observations (ECV) - tutorials on hydrology and cryosphere
+## Satellite observations of hydrology and cryosphere ECVs
 This tutorial series explores the use of observational data to analyse and monitor key elements of Earth's hydrology and cryosphere systems.
 These systems are critical indicators of climate change (e. g. hydrological changes due to droughts), while also having implications for Earth's heat balance (e. g. the albeido effect of ice).

 Here you can find tutorials exploring aspects of the following systems: